 At this point we had moved in together, and getting drunk and hosting parties at our place had become a nightly routine.
 We would get together with a bunch of other employees, get drunk, hit the pub and then get back to our place to jam.
 One night, after everyone left, he got really emotional about how he used to be a terrible person.
 He told me that he used to cheat on all of his exes, and they wouldn’t even ever find out.
 He told me he had never really truly felt love before, and that I made him feel different.
 He told me that I was the love of his life.
 And he told me that he would never cheat on me.

 Six days before I was about to fly 10,000 miles to visit him at the end of our two-month long distance relationship, I found out that— surprise, surprise, he cheated on me.
 I’m not saying that cheaters will always remain cheaters, but in his case, he did exactly what he said he’d never do to me.
-Because once again, he never wanted me, he really just wanted the idea of me.

 #4.
 He asked me to move across the world for him one week into dating.

 When we talked about our future together, there was absolutely no compromise.
-It was about me moving across the world for him, and he didn’t, not even once, consider moving across the world for me.
+It was about me moving across the world for him, and he didn’t – not even once – consider moving across the world for me.
 While I would most definitely not have minded moving, this really led me to realize that he would never give up anything for me.

 I don’t know why I never saw that.
 We were on a post-work road trip to Denver.
-On the day I left Denver, he did not even send me off at the airport.
+On the day I left the city, he did not even send me off at the airport.
 Instead, he hopped into an Uber and headed downtown for one of his college classes.
 He didn’t even attend more than half of his college classes across the rest of the semester, and often skipped out on classes just because he “didn’t feel like attending” or was “way too high”.
 I wonder why I agreed to a long-distance relationship with someone who didn’t even send me off at the airport on the day I left.

 #5.
 He forgot my birthday.